Learn how to build raised garden beds with cedar fence pickets. An inexpensive raised garden bed idea with a cheaper option for wood.

 What is a Raised Garden Bed

-A raised garden bed is an easy way to add more space to your garden without digging up the ground.
+A raised garden bed is an easy way to add more space to your garden without digging the ground.

 Raised garden beds are easy to build and easy to maintain.
 Raised garden beds can be used for gardening in small spaces.